Thrombectomy, Transfer, and Time-Critical Teamwork

 System stepNursing action

-EMS prenotificationPrepare stroke team, CT, labs, and room before arrival
+EMS prenotificationReady the stroke team, CT, labs, and room before arrival

-LVO suspicionCommunicate syndrome and NIHSS elements, not just a score
+LVO suspicionCommunicate the syndrome and NIHSS elements, not just a number

 No local EVT capabilitySupport door-in-door-out transfer instead of routine admission

-Telestroke consultProvide camera-ready assessment, vitals, LKW, meds, and imaging status
+Telestroke consultProvide camera-ready exam, vitals, LKW, meds, and imaging status

-Transfer handoffSend imaging, medication history, labs, consent contacts, and current neuro status
+Transfer handoffSend imaging, medication history, labs, consent contacts, current neuro status

-Common unsafe delays include waiting for routine admission orders, repeating nonessential tests, delaying transfer for complete inpatient education, or assuming improvement makes transfer unnecessary when disabling symptoms or LVO remain.
-If the patient is unstable, stabilize and escalate with the stroke and critical-care team while preserving transfer readiness.
+Common unsafe delays include waiting for routine admission orders, repeating nonessential tests, holding transfer for inpatient education, or assuming improvement makes transfer unnecessary when disabling symptoms or a confirmed LVO remain.
+If the patient is unstable, stabilize and escalate with the stroke and critical-care teams while preserving transfer readiness.

 Post-thrombectomy surveillance

 After thrombectomy, nursing care remains high-risk.
-Access may be femoral or radial depending on technique and patient factors.
-Monitor the access site for bleeding, hematoma, swelling, pain, and loss of distal pulses.
-Follow ordered bedrest and limb-positioning requirements, and do not ambulate early unless protocol allows it.
+Arterial access may be femoral or radial.
+Monitor the access site for bleeding, expanding hematoma, swelling, pain, and loss of distal pulses; for femoral access, assess pedal pulses, color, temperature, and capillary refill, and follow ordered bedrest and limb-positioning requirements.
+Do not ambulate early unless protocol allows.

 Neurologic checks continue because reperfusion is not the end of risk.
-Watch for re-occlusion, hemorrhagic transformation, cerebral edema, seizure, reperfusion injury, and blood pressure instability.
-Report sudden headache, vomiting, decreased consciousness, new weakness, worsening speech, severe hypertension, hypotension, or access-site bleeding immediately.
+Watch for re-occlusion, hemorrhagic transformation, cerebral edema, reperfusion injury, seizure, and blood-pressure instability.
+Blood pressure is managed to ordered parameters; after successful recanalization, lower targets (often a systolic ceiling individualized by the team) may be set to limit reperfusion hemorrhage, while avoiding overshoot below 140 systolic.
+Report sudden headache, vomiting, decreased consciousness, new or worsening weakness, deteriorating speech, severe hypertension, hypotension, or access-site bleeding immediately.

 Teamwork is testable

 SCRN questions often ask what the nurse should do next.
 Strong answers use closed-loop teamwork: notify the right people, relay the right data, and anticipate the next bottleneck.
-The nurse who recognizes LVO, keeps imaging moving, prepares transfer, and catches post-procedure deterioration is practicing stroke-system nursing, not simply completing tasks.
+The nurse who recognizes LVO, keeps imaging moving, prepares the transfer, and catches post-procedure deterioration is practicing stroke-systems nursing — not merely completing tasks.

 Test Your Knowledge

-A rural emergency department patient has aphasia, gaze deviation, dense right hemiparesis, and CTA-confirmed left M1 occlusion.
+A rural ED patient has aphasia, gaze deviation, dense right hemiparesis, and CTA-confirmed left M1 occlusion.
 The hospital does not perform thrombectomy.
 What is the priority nursing action?

 A